jeckman/wpbook/README.txt

 == Changelog ==

+ * Added hook to remove all the post_meta that wpbook created while installed

 = 2.4 =
  * Added wpbook message field to meta box.
 This will be used over the excerpt if it is present.